AloriumTechnology/XLR8BuildTemplate/README.md

     6. Copy the URL that is printed at the end of the status message, paste it into a web browser, and leave us any comments you may have.

-MORE HELP
+###MORE HELP
 1. Issues?
 Check the forums at http://forums.aloriumtech.com/
-2. Altera has both paid and free on-line training at https://www.altera.com/support/training/catalog.highResolutionDisplay.html?curriculum=Fundamentals Part 1
+2. Altera has both paid and free on-line training at https://www.altera.com/support/training/catalog.highResolutionDisplay.html?curriculum=Fundamentals%20Part%201
-3. An overview of the ModelSim HDL simulator is also available from Altera at https://www.altera.com/support/training/catalog.highResolutionDisplay.html?keywords=modelsim overview
+3. An overview of the ModelSim HDL simulator is also available from Altera at https://www.altera.com/support/training/catalog.highResolutionDisplay.html?keywords=modelsim%20overview